 By Benedict Baur

-These affecting meditations touch on the full panorama of the Christian life and how to live it in today’s world: Our Lord’s call to everyone to a life of perfection, purification of the heart, sin, the Christian virtues, temptations, imperfections, humility, prayer, the Mass, brotherly love, unity with Christ, the holy will of God, and much more.
-In each of these brief and profound chapters, Benedict Baur calls you not to wait to strive to love more perfectly, but to begin right now.
+These affecting meditations in this book touch on the full panorama of the Christian life and how to live it in today’s world: Our Lord’s call to everyone to a life of perfection, purification of the heart, sin, the Christian virtues, temptations, imperfections, humility, prayer, the Mass, brotherly love, unity with Christ, the holy will of God, and much more.
+In each of the brief and profound chapters of this book, In Silence with God, Benedict Baur calls you not to wait to strive to love more perfectly, but to begin right now.

 Rev. Fr.
 Dom Benedict Baur, OSB (born December 9, 1877 as Karl Borromäus Baur, † November 10, 1963 in Beuron) was a German Benedictine professor and theology professor.
 He was the 5th Archabbot of the Archabbey of Beuron.